 Characteristics of Cinnamon Bark Oil

 Cinnamon bark oil is a yellow to brownish liquid with a sweet-woody aroma which is sweeter and intense.
-The odour of cinnamon bark oil is similar to that of Cassia.
+The odor of cinnamon bark oil is similar to that of Cassia.
+Cinnamon bark oil has middle notes.

 |Botanical Name||Cinnamomum verum|